Through The Fibro Fog

 • the SIGHI list scores cinnamon as 0, other lists rate it as higher histamine.

-• nutmeg scores 1, but the SIGHI list states small amounts are well tolerated.
+• nutmeg scores 1, with a note, 'small amounts are well tolerated'.

 • brown sugar specifically isn't rated.
 Cane sugar scores 0.

-• honey is 'debated' as to its histamine content.
-Sub out for maple syrup if you prefer.
+• honey is debated as to its histamine content.
+Swap out for maple syrup if you prefer.

 Nutrition